notothen/radpilot/README.md

 # radpilot
 Code used for a RADseq/GBS (or, more generally, reduced representation sequencing) optimization pilot experiment with several Antarctic animal species.

-More information can be found in the LOG markdown.
+More information can be found in the LOG markdown or pdf.